-Your choice in smart speaker will be determined by your preference in smart assistant.
+Your choice of smart speaker will be determined by your preference of smart assistants.
 Popular choices include Amazon Alexa, Google Assistant and Siri.
 Read each of our reviews to decide which is the best option for you:

 If you're looking to build a larger smart home system, it's worth ensuring your smart speaker has the capacity to do everything you're expecting of it.